Site Builder is a legacy product and is no longer available to new Customers. |

 3. Select a theme preset from the drop-down menu.

-4. Uncheck any of the three preset update options you don't wish to apply the change to.
+4. Uncheck any of the three preset update options if you don't wish to apply the change.
 These are Colours, Fonts & Custom Settings.

 5. Click Update.